paulknewton/pi-cloud-frame/README.md

 30 6 * * * /home/pi/pi-cloud-frame/bin/display on
 ```

 And that's it.
 Hope you start re-discovering all of your old photos.
-I did!
+I certainly did!